ZeeCoder/z-file-validator/README.md

             //     - "validationCode" is one of the error codes listed a bit later,
             //     - "file" is the file object the validator got from the checked input element,
             //     - "config" is the configuration parsed from the `data-*` attribute.
+            //                Note: the max_size configuration parameter will be returned as an
+            //                integer representing bytes.

-            // With all this information, any kind of (translated) error message
+            // With all this information, any kind of (possibly translated) error message
             // could be placed in it's proper place, like: "The max filesize is 5Mb!"

             // A simple example would be: